The Howe Trail

 When you reach Auchtermuchty, turn left into the village and park to explore.
 Until 1975, the village was a Royal Burgh in its own right, granted under charter of King James V in 1517.
 ‘Muchty – as it is known to many – used to have its own distillery.
 Stratheden Whisky Distillery operated from 1829 until it was forced to close just under 100 years later after Prohibition in the USA impacted so badly on trade.
 Today, you’ll find a whisky or two at The Boar’s Head – a traditional pub and restaurant experience “with a modern twist“.
 Their menu offers a great variety of dishes using fresh, locally sourced ingredients.
 Looking for a coffee and cake?
 Try The Old Barn Coffee Shop on Cupar Road.
 The dog-friendly stop serves a delicious range of homemade cakes, bakes and treats … including treat boxes.
 Needing any ‘on the go’ supplies?
 Pop to the Co-Op on the High Street.

-Retrace your steps to the A91 and head east towards Cupar.
+Back on the A91 and head east towards Cupar.
 At the junction for Collessie, take a right turn and follow signs to the Fife Zoo.
 Africafé is the attraction’s food & drink offering – right next to the main entrance.
 Their unique, eco-friendly coffee shop has a wide selection of coffee and teas, plus freshly made lunches, cakes and vegan snacks.
 They’re committed to protecting the environment: all the food they sell is ethically sourced and, where possible, locally made.
 Their coffee is triple-certified.
 You won’t find any single-use plastics and they only use certified palm oil in their products.
 All takeaway and disposable products are 100% compostable, eggs are free range and the apple and orange juice cartons are Fairtrade.
 Right outside the cafe is their outdoor play area … in full view of the café’s seating area.
 The play area – suitable for both toddlers (with adult supervision) and older children – is surrounded by wonderful wild flowers and plants.

 Back to the A91 … and the animal theme continues with a fianl stop on our trail at the Scottish Deer Centre.
 Set in 55 acres, the collection includes 12 species of deer from around the world, Fife’s only wolf pack, otters and other rare Scottish species … including the Wildcat.
 They also have the Raptor World Bird of Prey centre.
 At the entrance courtyard you’ll find their café, serving light meals, home baking, freshly ground coffee and a selection of teas.
 There is always a kids menu on offer.